billthefarmer/blog/blog/content/post/not-swedish-meatballs.md

  3. Cook the peas in accordance with the instructions.
 When they are done, use the cooking water for the gravy, first pouring it into the skillet to get any burnt on bits.
-  4. Serve, pouring the gravy over the faggots and peas.
+  4. Serve, pouring the gravy over the meatballs and peas.

  [1]: truly-evil-onion-gravy